ongyx/sandboxrepo/README.md

 # Credits/Licenses
 The credits for each script are stored in a plaintext contained in the same folder where that author’s package is.
 Be careful to check the credits file first as this repository has more than one license for all its packages if you want to clone or fork the repo.

+# BTW
+Some people have requested ipas for Libterm and OpenTerm, so they will be uploaded here for you to test spkg and stuff.
+(Or if you just want to mess around with it, that’s fine.)
+As usual, use [Cydia Impactor](http://www.cydiaimpactor.com/) to install on your iOS device.
+Unfortunately, it only works on iOS 12.3.1 and up.
+(Sorry jailbroken users.)